jacers/jacers/README.md

 **Professional Development**
 Fall 2023
 Practiced professional development skills and collaborated on a semester-long research project in a group of four

-**Principles of Programming Languages**
-Spring 2024
-Collaborated with others to implement complex software systems on a cloud-based terminal running Bash

 ---